Jingy2000/AITherapist/README.md

     docker compose -f docker-compose-cpu.yml up --build

 ## Get Started with Your AI Therapist
+### Address
+- Go to <localhost:8501>
+    - note: SQL container may take a few extra seconds for its initiation.
 ### Configuration
 Before starting a new conversation, configure your session:
 - Select the Model: Click on the dropdown menu under "Model" to select the appropriate AI model (e.g., gpt-3.5-turbo, llama2).